-The difference that your project is making What are we looking How your project would boost Comradeship and for? connectiveness among veterans (and their families) What do you need to show us?
-What activities you would do if you were awarded a grant How this would help you to engage with veterans from Afghanistan and recent conflicts who don't currently engage with your organisation And/Or How this would help you to offer more targeted activates to boost comradeship and connectiveness activities with veterans from Afghanistan and recent conflicts
+The difference that your project is making How your project would boost Comradeship and connectiveness among veterans (and their families) What activities you would do if you were awarded a grant How this would help you to engage with veterans from Afghanistan and recent conflicts who don't currently engage with your organisation And/Or How this would help you to offer more targeted activates to boost comradeship and connectiveness activities with veterans from Afghanistan and recent conflicts

-Delivery of your project What are we looking for?
-That you have the skills and experience to run your project.
-What do you need to show us?
-That your organisation is well run and well managed That you'll be able to start your grant activity quicky That you can manage risks effectively
+Delivery of your project What are we looking That you have the skills and experience to run your project. for?
+What do you need That your organisation is well run and well managed to show us?
+That you'll be able to start your grant activity quicky That you can manage risks effectively